nkakouros-original/linter-configs/README.md

 ## Linter configurations

 This repo holds the linter configurations I use in my various projects.
-The configurations are usually on the tough side, i.e. most linting rules, features, dfdfdfdfdfdfddddfdffdfdfdfd etc enabled.
+The configurations are usually on the tough side, i.e. most linting rules, features, etc enabled.

 ## Docker image